canonical/sphinx-docs-starter-pack/docs/how-to/migrate-from-pre-extension.rst

 3. Validate the migration by running ``make run``.

-Apply customisation
+Apply customization
 -------------------

 If your projects have custom configurations or styles, ensure that you identify and apply these changes to the new documentation project.

-For general information on customising the extension configuration, see :doc:`customise`.
+For general information on customizing the extension configuration, see :doc:`customize`.

 Static resources
 ~~~~~~~~~~~~~~~~

 The extension provides a set of static resources, such as images, fonts, CSS files, and HTML templates, that are used to style the documentation for Canonical-branded design.
 These resources are bundled with the extension and are no longer provided as source files in the new starter pack.

-If you have customised any of these resources in the original project, you need to manually migrate these changes to the new project.
+If you have customized any of these resources in the original project, you need to manually migrate these changes to the new project.

-For example, if you added customised styling in the original ``.sphinx/_static/custom.css`` file, follow the steps:
+For example, if you added customized styling in the original ``.sphinx/_static/custom.css`` file, follow the steps:

-1. Compare the changes between your customised file and the `default CSS file provided by the extension <https://github.com/canonical/canonical-sphinx/blob/main/canonical_sphinx/theme/static/custom.css>`_.
+1. Compare the changes between your customized file and the `default CSS file provided by the extension <https://github.com/canonical/canonical-sphinx/blob/main/canonical_sphinx/theme/static/custom.css>`_.
 This comparison helps you identify the changes that need to be migrated to the new project.
 2. Create a new CSS file under ``docs/.sphinx/_static``.
 You can choose any other file location in the project directory, but it's recommended to keep the file structure similar to the original project.
 3. Copy the additions and changes to the new empty file.
 4. In the ``conf.py``, add the new files into the pre-defined ``html_css_files`` list variable to overwrite the default settings.
-5. Build the documentation to verify that the customised styling is applied correctly.
+5. Build the documentation to verify that the customized styling is applied correctly.

 .. _directory-structure-change: